TERMS OF SERVICE

 24. Recoupment of Funds Owing to Company

-Where amounts are owing from Merchant to Company hereunder, Company shall have the right to immediately, without prior consent or notice, offset or debit such amounts from funds: (i) deposited by Merchant; (ii) due to Merchant under this Agreement; (iii) the Reserve; or (iv) available in Merchant bank account, or other payment instrument registered with the Bank.
-Merchant’s failure to pay in full amounts that Merchant owes Company on demand will be a breach of this Agreement.
-Merchant will be liable for Company costs associated with collection in addition to the amount owed, including without limitation attorneys’ fees and expenses, collection agency fees, and interest at the lesser of one-and-one-half percent (1.5%) per month or the highest rate permitted by applicable law.
-In its discretion, Company may make appropriate reports to credit reporting agencies and law enforcement authorities and cooperate with them in any resulting investigation or prosecution.
-Merchant hereby expressly agree that all communication in relation to delinquent accounts will be made by electronic mail or by phone, as provided by Merchant to Company.
-Such communication may be made by Company or by anyone on its behalf, including but not limited to a third-party collection agent.
+Where amounts are owing from Merchant to Company, Acquirer, or Processor hereunder, each of Company, Acquirer, and Processor shall have the right to immediately, without prior consent or notice, offset or debit such amounts from funds: (i) deposited by Merchant; (ii) due to Merchant under this Agreement; (iii) the Reserve; or (iv) available in Merchant bank account, or other payment instrument registered with Acquirer.
+Merchant’s failure to pay in full amounts that Merchant owes Company, Acquirer, or Processor on demand will be a breach of this Agreement.
+Merchant will be liable for each of Company’s, Acquirer’s, and Processor’s costs associated with collection in addition to the amount owed, including without limitation attorneys’ fees and expenses, collection agency fees, and interest at the lesser of one-and-one-half percent (1.5%) per month or the highest rate permitted by applicable law.
+In its discretion, each of Company, Acquirer, and Processor may make appropriate reports to credit reporting agencies and law enforcement authorities and cooperate with them in any resulting investigation or prosecution.
+Merchant hereby expressly agree that all communication in relation to delinquent accounts will be made by electronic mail or by phone, as provided by Merchant to Company, Acquirer, and Processor.
+Such communication may be made by Company, Acquirer, or Processor, or by anyone on behalf of such parties, including but not limited to a third-party collection agent.

 Merchant shall have exclusive responsibility for: (i) compiling and retaining permanent records of all transactions and other data, and (ii) reconciling all transaction information that is associated with Account.
 If Merchant believe that there is an error or unauthorized transaction activity associated with Merchant Account, Merchant shall immediately notify Company.

-We will attempt to correct processing errors that Company discover by instructing the Bank to debit or credit Merchant Account.
-Company will only correct transactions that are processed incorrectly if and when Merchant notify Company of such an error in a timely fashion.
+Company will attempt to correct processing errors that Company discovers by instructing the Acquirer to debit or credit Merchant Account.
+Company will only correct transactions that are processed incorrectly if and when Merchant notifies Company of such an error in a timely fashion.

 The initial term of this Agreement shall begin as of when it is accepted by both parties hereto and shall end three (3) years thereafter after which it shall renew for additional and successive one (1) year terms.
 Either party can terminate this Agreement at the end of the then current term on not less than ninety (90) days’ notice.